dr-yst/org-x/dev-docs/progress.md

 ### Current Progress Status
 The project continues to make good progress in its development.
 We've successfully implemented the enhanced data model as specified in the system patterns documentation, including TodoStatus, GlobalMetadata, OrgTitle, and other structures.
 We have successfully refactored the headline representation to use the new OrgTitle structure, implemented proper property extraction from the Orgize parser, and added navigation methods to traverse the headline hierarchy.
 All parser module tests have been fixed and are now passing.

-On the frontend side, we've designed a comprehensive UI structure with multiple view tabs, display mode tabs, advanced filtering, multi-criteria sorting, and flexible grouping.
-We've also designed a settings screen for customizing TODO keywords, monitoring settings, and user-defined properties.
+On the frontend side, we've designed a comprehensive UI structure with multiple view tabs, display mode tabs, sidebar-based filtering, multi-criteria sorting, and flexible grouping.
+We've updated the UI design to use a more intuitive sidebar-based filtering approach with checkboxes for different attributes, and redesigned the task list to show scheduled dates and deadlines.
+We've also added support for user-defined properties in the filter sidebar.
 These designs provide a solid foundation for implementing a flexible and powerful user interface.

 ### Immediate Challenges
 - Implement the designed UI components with interactive features
 - Implement view state management and persistence
+- Implement the sidebar-based filtering functionality
-- Implement the advanced filtering, sorting, and grouping functionality
+- Implement the sorting and grouping functionality
 - Implement the settings screen and persistence
 - Implement file monitoring functionality
 - Enhance content extraction to handle complex org-mode elements
 - Design clear visual representation for grouped content
+- Implement custom variable definitions for different display modes

 ### Next Milestones
 1. **MVP Phase 1** (Goal within 4 weeks):